-So races are really a level even below that of the subspecies.
+So races of humans and other animals are really a level even below that of the subspecies.
 They are not protected by the Endangered Species Act, and I’m not sure anyone cares about them all that much.
 They’re better seen as regional variants.

 At some level X, two living things are split into species.
 At some lesser level of genetic differentiation Y, a species is further split into subspecies.
 At some lesser level of differentiation Z, we can start talking about races.
-I believe that all of the various breeds of dogs and cats are just races.
+I believe that all of the various breeds of dogs and cats are races.

 “Race” and “subspecies” are two terms often conflated in speech, even by biologists, but strictly speaking, they do have different meanings.
 I do not know any reputable biologist who thinks that any of the various extant human races or subraces, however defined, need to be preserved on solely anthropological grounds in order to preserve their phenotype.